j-s-ashley/j-s-ashley/README.md

 👀 I’m interested in backpacking, TTRPGs, and BSM physics.

-🌱 I’m currently learning ROOT as part of a project investigating new physics discovery potential in long-lived lepton decay processes!
+🌱 I’m currently learning the nuances of ROOT as part of a project investigating new physics discovery potential in long-lived lepton decay processes!

 💞️ I’m looking to collaborate on anything involving graviton/gravitino research.